MicrosoftDocs/customer-insights/ci-docs/journeys/protected-fields.md

 # Add protected fields in segment criteria

-Protected fields allow you to restrict segment access to certain Dataverse columns.
-For example, you could choose to restrict access to the Social Security number column.
-Restricting access to this column means that regular users looking at the table can't see the Social Security number column.
-In segmentation, restricting access to the Social Security number column means that, by default, the column isn't available for use as a query condition.
+Dataverse offers protection for your data, allowing only authorized users to access attributes like Social Security number or bank balance.
+By default, such columns aren't available for use as a query condition in segmentation.

-The protected fields setting allows admins flexibility in restriction.
-An admin can designate a protected field, but still allow users to use the field for querying purposes.
-This way, the admin could designate, for example, the gender column as restricted while allowing users to still create a segment of male customers, even though they can't see the values in the gender column.
+The protected fields setting allows admins to override the use of such restricted columns as a query conditions, by regular users.
+For instance, a user can now create a segment of customers with varying ranges of bank balances, without revealing the actual bank balance of each individual.

 ## Enable protected fields